reframe_it

 Most leaders are conditioned to equate helpfulness with virtue and disagreement with risk, but real authority lies in selective commitment.
 In complex organizations, reflexive 'yeses' drain focus.
 Cognitive biases and social pressure make refusal feel unsafe, especially for those with less power.
 Transformative leaders treat 'no' as a design, modeling principled dissent, creating psychological safety, and apply four disciplines: assess, sense, decline, and commit where it counts.

-From Sabotage to Synergy: Positive Intelligence for Teams
+Sabotage to Synergy: Positive Intelligence for Teams

 Collaboration now dominates the workday, yet even high-performing teams break down; not from a lack of skill, but from mental patterns that erode trust and stall progress.
 This post reveals how Team PQ helps teams recognize and rewire these hidden dynamics, turning reactive habits into resilience and fear-based interactions into innovation and flow.
 You'll learn how to build collective mental fitness and lead with greater clarity, trust, and alignment under pressure.